grumpypixel/msfs2020-gopilot/README.md

 - I was always missing something when using other VFR maps.
 Of course, I could've just cloned another project and build "my stuff" on top of that but then I probably wouldn't have learned much, which brings me to:
 - I wanted to delve into Golang more intensively.
 - I had the perfect excuse to start up the simulator and shout "CLEAR PROP!" out of the window because I needed to test and evaluate newly implemented features.
-- And last but not least and most importantly: Fun-coding.
-"Go will make you love programming again", they said.
+- And last but not least and most importantly: Fun-coding. ["Go will make you love programming again"](https://twitter.com/golang), they said.
 "We [friggin'] promise", they said.
 And yes, they were right and kept their promise.
-Visit [@golang](https://twitter.com/golang)

 ## OurAirports Database